What is it?

 Soldering

 Kit includes all headers and connectors you need to make it work.
-However you’d need to have soldering iron and small piece of soldering wire.
+However, you’d need to have a soldering iron and a small piece of soldering wire.

-Soldering job will take 5 to 30 minutes depending on your skills.
+The soldering job will take 5 to 30 minutes, depending on your skills.

 Assembly instructions